dhoman/homan-io/src/site/posts/interviews.md

 The key to asking a good questions it that it should take them a couple of seconds to think about the answer.

-For instance, asking what their favorite color... while more complex than asking a "yes, no" questions is still a very simple question as most people know what they would answer immediately.
+For instance, asking what their favorite color... while more complex than asking a "yes" "no" question is still a very simple question as most people know what they would answer immediately.
 It's a simple look up of personal preferences.

-A good question is one that they have to step back and actually construct the answer because they have to think about it, now the difficulty in this in interviews is that it should be related to the job or company.
+A good question is one that they have to step back and actually construct the answer because they have to think about it for a couple of seconds, now the difficulty in this in interviews is that it should be related to the job or company.

-Usually I try to think of questions while they are talking and explaining the job, or asking questions to me (that are easy look up questions like "tell me about yourself".)
+Usually I try to think of questions while they are talking and explaining the job, or asking questions to me (such as easy look up questions like "tell me about yourself".)
 But the best questions are insightful questions based off what they told me in the interview.
-As they are genuine and authentic.
+As questions based off what they said are genuine and authentic and will get noticed as such.

 Some example questions that I'd typically ask if I ran out of questions on the spot or can't think of any though are: